Qovery/documentation/website/docs/using-qovery/interface/cli.md

 $ qovery shell --pod app-5f65fb5c4-frontend-5f65db5c4b-q4w11
 ```

+NOTE: you can get the list of pods by running the `qovery list-pods` command.

 ### Shell in a dedicated container

 If you have several containers in your pod, you can shell directly in a dedicated one by using the `--container` argument followed by your container name.